 When to go to Tanzania

 Tanzania is a year-round destination.
 Daytime temperatures range between 20- 35°C. The long rains fall in April and May; the short rains fall in November.
-Optimal times for game viewing are specific to each area.
+Optimal times for game viewing are specific to each area, although in general the popular time to go is in the dry season which falls between June and October.
+It can be chilly during this period as it's winter in the Southern Hemisphere, so take a warm clothes for early morning game drives.
 The migration is best seen December-July.

 GMT +3 hours